i don’t vote*

 I’m proud of being Canadian, but I actually can’t vote there either.
 In 2015, the conservative government stopped Canadians from voting if they had lived abroad for more than five years.
 It was a shrewd political strategy aimed at disenfranchising Canada’s 2.8 million expats — a group of voters that tends to skew liberal.
 In the wake of this block, public outcry resounded from sea to shining sea; even actor Donald Sutherland pitched in his two cents (including some questionable remarks about having a beaver in his underwear, because of course).
 It’s been three years and the Supreme Court of Canada has yet to reach a decision on expat voting rights.

 At the time, I did what I could to advocate for the party and policies I supported.
-I volunteered as a web and graphic designer for a Liberal candidate who was facing a tough race in Ontario, I published interviews and articles about Canadian politics, but none of this substituted for actually casting a vote.
+I volunteered as a content strategist and web designer for a Liberal candidate who was facing a tough race in Ontario, I published interviews and articles about Canadian politics, but none of this substituted for actually casting a vote.

 I get it.
 Voting can feel futile.
-A friend of mine was recently making the case that there’s no point to voting because
+A friend of mine was recently making the case that there’s no point in voting because

 Your single vote is not going to tip the scale